Dana Wynter: Personal life

 In 1956, Wynter married celebrity divorce lawyer Greg Bautzer; they divorced in 1981.
-Bautzer and she had one child: Mark Ragan Bautzer, born on 29 January 1960.
+They had one child, Mark Ragan Bautzer, born on 29 January 1960.
 Wynter, once referred to as Hollywood's "oasis of elegance", divided her time between her homes in California and Glendalough, County Wicklow, Ireland.
+She also had an apartment in Royal Hibernian Way in Dublin.
 An anti-apartheid advocate, she refused to open a performance center in South Africa because she discovered that black and white children would have to attend on alternate days.
-She also planned to make a film criticising the policy, which was to have been written by an American and filmed in Australia.

 In the late 1980s, Wynter authored the column "Grassroots" for The Guardian newspaper in London.
 Writing in both Ireland and California, her works concentrated mainly on life in both locations leading her to use the titles Irish Eyes and California Eyes for a number of her publications.

-In July 2008 Wynter was involved in a legal dispute over the proceeds of the sale of a €125,000 Paul Henry painting, Evening on Achill Sound.
+In July 2008, Wynter was involved in a legal dispute over the proceeds of the sale of a €125,000 Paul Henry painting, Evening on Achill Sound.
 The painting, which hung in the family home in County Wicklow, was said to have been bought for her in 1996 by her son as a gift.
 The dispute was resolved in the High Court in 2009.

 Death

 Wynter died on 5 May 2011 from congestive heart failure at the Ojai Valley Community Hospital's Continuing Care Center; she was 79 years old.
-She had suffered from heart disease in later years, and was transferred from the hospital's intensive care unit earlier in the day.
+She had suffered from heart disease in her later years, and was transferred from the hospital's intensive care unit earlier in the day.
 Her son Mark said she was not expected to survive, and "she stepped off the bus very peacefully."